Introduction to XHTML

 - It does not solve all cross-browser combability issues.

-- Difficult to begin as it is stricter and sometimes you must think while coming up with new element names.
+- It is difficult to begin as it is stricter, and sometimes you must think while coming up with new element names.

 Why Should We Use XHTML?